Seal Point Ragdoll Cats – Mitted, Colorpoint, Bicolor & Lynx Ragdoll Cats

 Are seal point Ragdoll cats rare?

 No, they are not.
-In fact, the most popular type of Ragdoll cat is a seal point.
-When people think of Ragdoll cats, they typically picture a seal point Raggie.
+The most popular type of Ragdoll cat is a seal point.
+So when people think of Ragdoll cats, they typically picture a seal point Raggie.

-This is the breed’s signature coloration, but it is not by far the only one.
-Just take a look back at the impressive variety of seal point Raggies in the picture gallery above.
+This is the breed’s signature coloration, but it is not the only one.
+For example, look at the impressive variety of seal point Raggies in the picture gallery above.

-At what age can you tell that a cat is a seal point Ragdoll?
+At what age can you tell a cat is a seal point Ragdoll?

-While Ragdoll cats are all born white, when they are a few months old, their color traits begin showing.
-In seal points, you will be able to see its brown patch of fur.
+While Ragdoll cats are all born white, their color traits begin showing when they are a few months old.
+In seal points, you can see its brown patch of fur.

-If you are getting your Ragdoll cat from an authorized breeder, then it will be about three months old before you can take it home (I do not suggest getting a kitten from a breeder younger than 12 weeks – they need that time to learn from their mom and siblings).
-By that age, it will have all of its color traits and you can choose the cat you like best.
+Suppose you are getting your Ragdoll cat from an authorized breeder.
+In that case, it will be about three months old before you can take it home (I do not suggest getting a kitten from a breeder younger than 12 weeks – they need that time to learn from their mom and siblings).
+By that age, it will have all its color traits, and you can choose the cat you like best.

-What are the characteristics required for showing for seal point Ragdolls?
+What are the characteristics required for showing seal point Ragdolls?

-To be qualified for showing, Ragdoll cats have to have all the required characteristics of the breed.
-Moreover, each coloration has a standard version and only the cats that have all the characteristics included in each coloration standard can be shown in competitions.
+Ragdoll cats must have all the breed’s required characteristics to be qualified for showing.
+Moreover, each coloration has a standard version.
+Therefore, only the cats with all the characteristics included in each coloration standard can be shown in competitions.

 Do seal-point Ragdolls have to be brown?